Peak and Off-Peak Hours: How They Affect Your Electric Bill

 How can I avoid using electricity during peak hours?

-There are many ways to avoid or, more realistically, limit using electricity in your home during peak hours.
-You may be able to do some chores a little earlier or a little later than usual, especially if your can schedule your washing machine, dryer, dishwasher, or oven.
+There are many ways to shift electricity use away from peak hours.
+You may be able to do some chores a little earlier or a little later than usual, especially if you can schedule your washing machine, dryer, dishwasher, or EV charger, and automatically adjust your smart thermostat.